 Vision System: To automate inspections, verify assembly validity, and standardize quality checks across operations, the work instruction platform connects with AI-powered vision systems.

-PLC / IoT Sensors: The work instruction platform connects digital instructions with real-time machine and process data on the shop floor by integrating with PLCs and Internet of Things sensors.
+PLC / IoT Sensors: The work instruction platform links digital instructions to real-time machine and process data.
+It does this by integrating with PLCs and Internet of Things sensors on the shop floor.

-Machines: The work instruction platform ensures synchronized operations, precise data collection, and enhanced operational efficiency by integrating automated and manual machines into a single workflow.
+Machines: The work instruction platform keeps operations in sync and boosts efficiency.
+It collects accurate data by integrating automated and manual machines into one workflow.

 As a result, a closed-loop process is produced that significantly lowers faults and boosts operator trust.